d9pouces/django-floor/doc/source/packaging.rst

     # ok, we can go on to build our package
     python setup.py bdist_deb2

 This command requires a configuration file, called `stdeb.cfg`.
-In addition of the options used by the original `bdist_stdeb` command, you can add this
+In addition to the options used by the original `bdist_stdeb` command, you can add this

 .. code-block:: ini